x211321/RGB-Config-Acer-gkbbl-0/README.md

 ## Start minimized
 Automatically hide application uppon start.
 Indended for setups where the application is run on bootup (e.g. placed in your desktops auto start).

+ * Only activate this option when your system is compatible with the tray icon.
+Otherwise the application will be permanently hidden.
+ * Should the need arise, options can be turned off in the config file: **~/.config/rgb_config_acer_gkbbl_0/preferences.json**

 ## Close to tray
 Hide the application to tray instead of closing it when the close button in the title bar is pressed.